This recipe for a scented geranium cake is so easy to make and will add a subtle flowery taste to a pound cake or other box mix.

 Whisk up a little lemon glaze to drizzle on top.

-For this scented geranium cake recipe I used lemon and rose leaves.
+P.S.
+For the scented geranium cake recipe, I used lemon and rose leaves.
 To learn more about scented geranium plants check out my post titled, Scented Geraniums, Another Fragrant Beauty.
 You may also be interested in Entertaining with Edible Flowers.